We're on shortened Winter Hours hours until April! Click for details.

 Sell Us Your Books

 Did you know we buy second-hand books?
-From recent bestsellers to old classics, we're always looking for good books in good shape!
+From recent bestsellers to older classics, we're always looking for good books in good shape!

 You can contact us by email at selling@janusbooks.ca or by phone at 226-486-1255.
 Or you can use the contact form.
 It may take a few days to get back to you, as we are being offered a lot of books!
-Thanks for your patience.
+Please include at least some detail about the books you want to sell: questions like "Do you buy books?" or "I have 5 books, should I bring them in?" will probably get ignored.

 Frequently Asked Questions